I’ve said it before and will keep saying it again and again.

 If your report is showing a lot of poor URL’s – not only are you leaving a lot of search traffic on the table…

-…but you are about to lose more traffic as Google deploys the Core Web Vitals update.
+…but you are about to lose more traffic as Google deploys the new Google Page Experience update.

 It’s not often that Google gives us a heads-up on algorithm changes so make sure you take action now or you’re going to regret it.